Skip to main content

 • “The game is too buggy for me.”

-• “In order to give some constructive criticism, I will say that there are times in the story when the voice acting echoes and glitches a bit.”
+• “There are times in the story where the voice acting echoes and glitches a bit, though otherwise I enjoyed it.”

 • optimization